apache/myfaces-tobago/tobago-assembly/src/main/resources/README.txt

 NOTE: The JDK 1.4 version is work in progress.

-The extension directory contains the tobago-facelets.jar and a retrotranslated facelets.jar.
+The extension directory contains the tobago-facelets.jar.
+The tobago-facelets.jar is JDK 1.4 compatible.